Yitzchak Meir Morgenstern: Halacha

 Although he does not formally rule on halacha and usually refers questioners to recognized authorities, he engages in halachic inquiries published in the Yam Hachochma and Neshmatin Chadatin collections.

 He tends to pray at very late hours, relying on unique opinions regarding the times of day for prayer, noon, sunset, and nightfall, following the approach of the Maharshal.
 Regarding twilight, he follows the opinion of Rabbeinu Tam and believes this was also the view of the Arizal.

 He heavily relies on the Torah of secrets in his rulings, believing it does not contradict the principle that "the Torah is not in heaven."

 Morgenstern wrote a responsum on renewing the mitzvah of techelet, rejecting the status of the commonly used techelet dyed from the Murex trunculus snail, arguing that this snail does not fit the signs given by the sages.
 He prefers the Janthina snail proposed by Rabbi Herzog.
 However, he wears the commonly used techelet since his preferred type is not available.

 He prohibits the One Brain method (a type of applied kinesiology where questions are asked, and answers are received through muscle testing), considering it a form of sorcery.
 The Rebbe of Amshinov, who permits the method, remarked that of all those who oppose his view, Morgenstern is the only one who shows the prohibition side.
-Morgenstern has tried to influence rabbis to issue a prohibitive ruling on this matter.
+Morgenstern has tried to influence rabbis such as Rabbi Ovadia Yosef and Rabbi Elyashiv to issue a prohibitive ruling on this matter.

 Before Passover 2019, he expressed support for offering the Passover sacrifice and asked his students to register for a lamb for the sacrifice.